 Melissa: [02:15] Natasha, I was just curious.
 From your perspective, Spencer had this sense that you were actually covering a lot related to information literacy.
 Did you realize that at the time?
 Had you even heard that term before?

-Natasha Casey: [02:30] I’d love to say I did and sound fantastically up on lots of fields.
-In reality, I hadn’t.
+Natasha Casey: [02:30] I’d love to say I did and sound fantastically up on lots of fields, but in reality, I hadn’t.
 I heard the term but I had a very skills‑based prescriptive idea of what information literacy was.
 I wasn’t at all familiar with the critical information literacy component of the field, if you can call it a field.

 Melissa: [03:14] Was there anything particularly surprising or interesting to you when you were looking at that over these overlapping topics?